 If you request to stay with me, please tell me a few words about what you are doing, and how you think i may best support you in your project.
 What do you need?
 Do you need a place to do your laundry?
 Do you need something that i might be able to help you find in my city?
 Are you staying for just one night on your way somewhere else, or are you interested in staying longer and seeing some of the city as well --- and what aspects of it are you interested in, touristic attractions, the people, the night life?

 I am a budget traveler myself.
 It's the only way i can afford being for so long on the road.
 So, i'm quite understanding of what may be some of your needs and concerns.
 If you stay for one night, your dinner and breakfast are on me.
 If i invite you to do something with me and/or my friends, i want you to feel comfortable asking me how much that might cost you (if i have a steady source of income at the time i'll probably offer to treat you).
 If you've read this whole section, please include the word 'poop' in your request.

 Music, Movies, and Books

-These are not necessarily my all time favorites, but rather what I've been up to at around the time i last updated this profile:
+These are not necessarily my all-time favorites, but rather what i've been up to at around the time i last updated this profile: